Upland South

 The Upland South is defined by landform, history, and culture, and does not correspond well to state lines.
 This map shows the approximate region known as the Upland South.

 The Upland South and Upper South are two overlapping cultural and geographic subregions in the inland part of the Southern United States.
 They differ from the Deep South and Atlantic coastal plain by terrain, history, economics, demographics, and settlement patterns.

-The term Upper South is a geographic term, generally consisting of the Southern states that are geographically north of the Lower or Deep South, primarily Virginia, West Virginia, Kentucky, North Carolina, Tennessee, Arkansas, and Oklahoma and to a lesser extent the District of Columbia, Maryland, Delaware, and Missouri.
+The term Upper South is a geographic term, generally consisting of the Southern states that are geographically north of the Lower or Deep South, primarily Virginia, West Virginia, Kentucky, Tennessee, North Carolina, and Oklahoma and to a lesser extent the District of Columbia, Maryland, and Delaware.

+The Upland South does not neatly conform to state boundaries.
+Combining boundaries of the region proposed by several scholars, Jordan-Bychkov describes the Upland South as a region which "stretches from the Fall Line, at the inner margin of the Atlantic coastal plain, through southern Appalachia, across the Ohio River into southern Indiana and Illinois, where it is very nearly severed in two at the isthmus of the Shawnee Hills, and then southwestward through the Ozarks, Ouchitas, and the Hill Country of Texas."

-The Upland South is defined by elevation above sea level; it is west of the population centers on the East Coast.
+The Upland South is partially defined by elevation above sea level; it is west of the population centers on the East Coast.
 It has its own history and culture, originating in Appalachia.
-It includes West Virginia, Virginia, Kentucky, Tennessee, North Carolina, Arkansas, and Oklahoma.
-It also includes parts of some Northern states, such as Southern Illinois (generally the Shawnee Hills region), Southern Indiana, and Southern Ohio.
+It includes West Virginia, Virginia, Kentucky, Tennessee, Arkansas (Ozarks and Ouachitas), Missouri (Ozarks), North Carolina (Piedmont and mountains), South Carolina (upstate), Georgia (northern), Alabama (northern), Mississippi (northern hill country), Indiana (southern), Ohio (southern and Appalachian Ohio), and Illinois (Shawnee Hills).
+Parts of Pennsylvania (southwestern Appalachia), Oklahoma (eastern hill region), Texas (northeast) are also often included.
 Upland South outposts were settled along the shores of the Ohio River.